lenkiefer/lenkiefer.github.com/_posts/2016-05-29-improving-R-animated-gifs-with-tweenr.md

 First, let's go over the animation without easing.
 I'm going to use the [gganimate package](https://github.com/dgrtwo/gganimate), which I've been avoiding using because I'm a data masochist and love writing loops.
 By using gganimate, we can crate the GIF with less code.
 We lose some control, but gain some efficiency.

-We're going to make a fairly simple data visualziation.
+We're going to make a fairly simple data visualization.
 We're going to plot the [Freddie Mac House Price Index (FMHPI)](http://www.freddiemac.com/finance/house_price_index.html) from January 2000 through March 2016, comparing the national index to each of the 50 states and the District of Columbia.

 We'll be a little inefficient here and append back on the house price index for the national level to our state data set.
 We could probably avoid this step, but I couldn't get it to work with gganimate.
 Then we'll plot a GIF for each state comparing the state index to the national index.